status-im/status-go/helpers/expvars/README.md

 # Monitoring
 Setting up the monitoring/metrics stack is too expensive for debug sessions or even impossible for mobile environment.

-There is a tool for easy zero-cost expvar monitoring, [expvarmon](https://github.com/divan/expvarmon).
+There is a tool for easy zero-conf expvar monitoring, [expvarmon](https://github.com/divan/expvarmon).
 Here is an example output for `statusd`:

 ![](https://i.imgur.com/oz11bmT.png)